futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 efficiently I'll encourage to look at the source code.
 I'll possibly cover the topic in a future blog post.

 ## Wrapping up

+The journey into graphs and related algorithm in functional programming for me started with a simple question that was surprisingly (for me) hard to answer:
+*"How should I implement a graph algorithm in a functional programming language?"*.
+The plethora of resource about graphs in for imperative languages is not matched in the functional world, where adequate solution to the problem have surfaced only in the last 20 years or so and are restricted to the academic world.
+We started by analysing a unsatisfactory solution based on monads, then moved to a more satisfactory one that leverages monads only for perfomance reasons but had its roots in imperative programming and finally described inductive graphs that tackle the problem a completely new take on the problem and manages to achieve an elegant, clear, modular and efficient solution - caveat: efficiency doesn't come out of the box.
+One recurring pattern to achieve elegant and modular graph algorithms I noticed is the tendency to shift complexity from the algorithm itself to the data structures: for example implementing an inductive graph and active patterns is more complex than implementing an adjacency lists, and using a min-heap in the shortest path algorithm eliminates the need for bookkeeping when looking for the next cheapest path.